Complement Your Wing Chun Training

 That being said, I can’t assume that we learn the same way.
 For some people, everything may come naturally, and for others, we have to work for it.
 I’ve shared what has helped me, so tell me about your experience!

-Question: Is there anything you do to complement your Wing Chun training?
-If so, what is it?
-Let me know in the comments!
+Question: Is there anything you do that complement your Wing Chun training?